DTC Promotional Strategies For Manufacturers

 What do you lose by not selling directly?

-“If a consumer chooses your product over a competitor’s on a retailer’s website, you might have won a sale—but you’ve lost the opportunity to build a relationship,” says Alex Becker, global VP of branded manufacturers at the commerce-as-a-service solution provider Digital River, about the importance of direct selling in brand building.
+“If a consumer chooses your product over a competitor’s on a retailer’s website, you might have won a sale, but you’ve lost the opportunity to build a relationship,” says Alex Becker, global VP of branded manufacturers at the commerce-as-a-service solution provider Digital River.

 As a brand, communicating to your customers through a dealer or another intermediary, you take a risk.
 You might not communicate exactly what you want, you might not get enough feedback from your customers, and definitely not in real time.